Tornquist/dotfiles/README.md

 Following installation, it is recommended to add `chruby X.X.X` to `~/.localrc` to use the newly installed non-system ruby by default.

+### Rust

+Run `rake rust` to install `rustup` and `cargo`.
+The environment configuration is included in the dotfiles by default, but will only be used when installed.

 ## Light/Dark Mode

 Includes themes for light and dark mode in iTerm, Sequel Ace (pro), and for the